How important are sugar syrup ratios?

 The sugar-to-water ratio in naturally-occurring nectar ranges from the impossibly low to super high.
-Honey bees prefer sweeter nectar, a preference which causes them to flock to things like apples, with nectar containing about 40% sugar, and avoid things like pears, with nectar containing about 15% sugar.
+Honey bees prefer sweeter nectar, a preference which causes them to flock to things like apple blossoms, with nectar containing about 40% sugar, and avoid things like pear blossoms, with nectar containing about 15% sugar.
 But each plant has a different sugar content from every other plant, and even the weather, the time of day, and the age of the flower make a difference.

 So while the honey bees are out foraging on every combination of sugar to water you could possibly imagine, well-intentioned beekeepers are home micromanaging their syrup, measuring and stirring and tweaking to arrive at some magical ratio that the bees don’t give a rip about.
 If they could roll their large compound eyes, they would.